Apply to host a VISTA Member

 The VISTA project is three years in length.
 Organizations must have the time, staff, and supervisory capacity supervise VISTA members, and provide necessary administrative support to complete the goals and objectives of the project over the duration of these three years.
 On average, supervisors could expect to spend 2-5 hours per week in VISTA project support.
 The host site will develop a project plan that identifies key activities and outcomes across a timeframe for the VISTA to complete in their efforts to build organizational capacity through in-direct service, with periodic reports on progress submitted to NCNMEDD.
-More details can be found on our resources page or by reaching out to our program coordinator, Alison Turner.
+More details can be found on our resources page or by reaching out to our program coordinator, Christopher Madrid.

 Applying for an AmeriCorps VISTA Member

 If you are interested in hosting an AmeriCorps VISTA Member, please fill out our application below and our program coordinator, Christopher Madrid, will get back to you with additional information.

 If you've completed the application and are on to the next step please look at the VISTA Activity Description (VAD), Tipsheet, and example VAD below to get started organizing your VISTA project.
 A VAD will be required to participate as a VISTA site.